 Benefit to American Homes and Businesses

-Offshore wind energy brings with it the prospect of an American industrial revitalization.
-The industry has already garnered over $25 billion in investment across its 40-state supply chain, breathing new life into industries like shipbuilding and steel production, and that number is only set to increase.
-It’s critical that the industry continues to advance so America can take advantage of this once-in-a-generation opportunity.
+Offshore wind energy brings a generational opportunity for an American industrial revitalization.
+The industry has already garnered over $25 billion in investments across its 40-state supply chain, breathing new life into industries like shipbuilding and steel production, and that number is only set to increase.